Brandeis University will be closed beginning December 24, 2025 for the winter break.

 Intercultural Center (ICC)

-International Business School Clubs
+Graduate Business Clubs

 Office of Graduate Affairs (OGA)